WE ARE A LONG-TERM FAITH-BASED HOMELESS SHELTER FOR WOMEN AND CHILDREN

 We provide long-term safe shelter for women and children in crisis.
 The first priority of the Village is to provide women and their children with a safe, abuse-free environment while meeting their basic needs for food, shelter and clothing, but a long-term approach is essential to accomplish lasting change and restoration.
 We believe a long-term approach is necessary to address the obstacles faced by the women and children who come to us seeking assistance.
 To facilitate this we evaluate and track each individual situation to determine length of residency.
 Our average stay is six months to a year.

-We provide a faith-based and trauma-informed approach at our shelter for women and children in crisis.
+We provide a faith-based and trauma-informed approach at our homeless shelter for women and children in crisis.
 As part of a trauma-informed response approach, each of our residents is provided with free counseling, advocacy, and spiritual care.
 After arriving at the Village, women meet with our advocate and counselor to develop a goal plan.
 This plan includes specific life and therapeutic goals that they will work towards while at the Village.
 These goals are monitored through weekly meetings to ensure the best level of success possible.